HillaryDanan/spanish-english-attention-geometry/README.md

 ---

 *This research prioritizes scientific rigor and reproducibility.
 All claims are grounded in peer-reviewed literature, with clear delineation between established findings and exploratory hypotheses.*

+## Preliminary Findings (N=3)

+Initial tests show English with higher attention density than Spanish across most layers - opposite of our hypothesis.
+This could indicate:
+- Transparent orthographies may enable sparser (more efficient) attention patterns
+- Opaque orthographies may require denser connections for processing
+- Sample size too small for meaningful conclusions

+The framework successfully detects cross-linguistic differences.
+Full study needed to determine true direction of effect.